Paul Klotman: Career

 Klotman played a central role, with other Texas Medical Center leaders, during the COVID pandemic, advising local officials, business groups, and school officials.
 He was a key voice in closing down the annual Houston Livestock Show and Rodeo in 2020, which was a sign of the seriousness of the pandemic in Houston.

-He began a weekly video series, which started as short messages of gratitude and encouragement to the Baylor College of Medicine community but grew to a reliable source of the latest COVID information and science to a far-reaching audience.
-The videos continue.
+He began a weekly video series, which started as short messages of gratitude and encouragement to the Baylor College of Medicine community and expanded to cover COVID-19 information and science.